Photo Gallery: Lacquered Walls

 A blue lacquered wall and ceiling fresco are just two of the rich details that give this room personality.
 The striped tablecloth and green velvet chair add contrast.
 Gold shell-shaped lights shine on book spines for easy searching.

-Orange lacquer adds the wow factor in this dining room designed by Anne Hepfer.
-She notes the taupe linen tablecloth conceals a hefty antique table which breaks up the dark wood in the room, making it more inviting.
+Orange lacquer adds the wow factor, while a careful mix of styles keeps the room chic.
+The mahogany and caned seats of the British Colonial Regency-back chairs show nicely against the taupe linen tablecloth, which conceals a hefty antique table.
+The cloth breaks up the dark wood in the room, making it more inviting, says designer Anne Hepfer.

 Homeowner and designer Colette van den Thillart’s London home is a reflection of her signature style: edgy, witty and utterly fearless.
 In her living room, the walls are striated with charcoal grey and lacquered a dramatic peacock blue to create a glamorous look.
 Rich green accents enhance the saturated look, while touches of warm white and brushed gold add a fresh and luxe touch to the space.

 See more of Colette van den Thillart’s London Home in our photo gallery.